-When it comes to retirement, choosing the right online broker for self-directed trading is very important for long term success.
-A retirement is your nest egg for the future, and whether it be a Traditional IRA, Roth IRA, or even a SEP IRA, this broker guide will help you choose the best broker for your individual retirement account.
+When it comes to retirement, choosing the right online broker for self-directed trading is very important for long-term success.
+A retirement account is your nest egg for the future, and whether it is a Traditional IRA, Roth IRA, or even a SEP IRA, this broker guide will help you choose the best broker for your retirement account.

-The following brokers are our recommendations as the best brokers for retirement accounts.
-None of the below brokers charges any yearly fees associated with client retirement accounts.
+We recommend the following as the best brokers for retirement accounts.
+None of these brokers charge any annual fees associated with client retirement accounts.
 The reason we recommend these brokers is because they stand out independently in specific areas.

 5 Tips for Selecting a Great Broker for Your IRA